Other Common Names

 Explanation of Names

-BETULARIA: from the birch genus Betula, one of the larval host plants
+Betula, one of the larval host plants.

-Adult: color of forewing and hindwing varies from pale gray to dark blackish brown with wavy black lines and heavy speckling of dark gray spots
+Adult - color of forewing and hindwing varies from pale gray to dark blackish brown with wavy black lines and heavy speckling of dark gray spots.

-Larva: a long slender twig mimic - usually greenish (immature) or grayish (mature) body with depression between pointed lobes of head, and tiny speckles on dorsal surface of body; head reddish-brown; thoracic legs yellowish-brown; tubercles present on prothorax and abdomen
+Larva: a long slender twig mimic - usually greenish (immature) or grayish (mature) body with depression between pointed lobes of head, and tiny speckles on dorsal surface of body; head reddish-brown; thoracic legs yellowish-brown; tubercles present on prothorax and abdomen.

 Range

-holarctic: coast-to-coast in North America and temperate Eurasia
+Holarctic: coast-to-coast in North America and temperate Eurasia.

 Season

-adults fly from April to September
+Adults mostly fly April to September.

-larvae present from July to November
+(2) Larvae present July to November.

 Food